mmiele/TechnicalNotes/Authentication/bot-authentication.md

 1. Registers an Azure Active Directory application i.e., an Identity Provider, with the Bot Framework Token Service, via the Azure Portal.
 1. Configures an OAuth connection (named for example `GraphConnection`) for the bot.

-The following steps describe the work flow of a user's interaction with a bot when an email request is made using the Microsoft Graph service.
+The following image show the work flow of the user's interaction with a bot when an email request is made using the Microsoft Graph service.

 ![authentication flow](../Media/Authentication/auth-flow.PNG)